PVGorshenin/run_xgb/README.md

 hyperparams.
 After choosing the best model, we estimate it on the test set to get final metrics

+Variables starting with the `d` - prefix are the same data but packed in DMatrix

 ### Logging and saves

 The logger creates a folder on the disk in the format `mm-dd-hh` and saves models, predictions, labels and metrics inside it

+### Feature importance

+Feature importance presented in this package aims to measure quantitative input of variable to the target.
+To do so we train the model and then look at the quantitative response of the predicted target in response to the increase of variable.

+Bad news everyone.
+If some variables are collinear, changing just one of variables will give inaccurate results.
+Because in the real world they would change simultaneously, thus leading us to different nodes of trees.